GiacomoFerro/software-engineering-project/README.md

 # PROGETTO_ING_SW
- software engineering software
+ software engineering project

-Leggere la parte di documentazione.
+You can read the documentation part in order to have ad explanation